bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1106_generics.md

 ## Conclusion
-That's it!
-Generics are such a powerful tool to the point the Swift library is, in fact, created with generic code, not all , but many.
+That's it.
+Generics provide such a powerful tool to the point it's not uncommon to notice the Swift library is written in generic code.
 To recap, you've learned how to make a generic function by putting a diamond sign on the right.
-You've also learned how to create generic struct as well as how to put a type constraint.
+You've also learned how to create generic structs.
 You've learned a lot.
 I'm very proud of you.
-You might not find generics as useful in this course, but when you start learning practical protocol oriented programming, functional programming, and rx reactive which is going to my next upcoming course, you will learn how generics dominate everywhere.
-Use your imagination.
+You might not find generics as useful in this course, but when you start learning practical protocol oriented programming, functional programming, and reactive programming, which is going to my next upcoming course, you will learn that generics appear everywhere.
+That being said, hustle, yet be patient.
+We will get there, but let's focus on the fundamentals first.
+See you in the next lesson.

 #### Stay Connected